Research output per year

 Professor Akseli is happy to supervise PhD thesis on secured transactions, law reform, corporate finance law, law and finance, and arbitration/mediation.

-Professor Akseli's office drop-in hours are as follows (in person, online, or by appointment):
+Professor Akseli's office drop-in hours during term time are as follows (in person, online, or by appointment):

 Semester 1: